-Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M2P_16G connector.
+Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M.2 connectors.
 The M2P_16G connector shares bandwidth with the SATA3 1 connector.
 Refer to the following table for details.